igrishaev/whew/README.md

 It accepts additional arguments like `then-fn` does but usually they're not needed.

-The `handle` macro handles both a result and an exception at once:
+The `handle` macro captures both a result and an exception as a pair:

 ~~~clojure
 @(-> ($/future 1)